RetroDECK/RetroDECK/wiki-rtd/docs/wiki_general/what-is-included.md

 ## General information
 We plan to add more emulators and functions over course of the development cycle.
 The goal is to support all of the systems ES-DE supports and ship the best emulator for that systems.
 We don't have any plans to ship all emulators in existence for each system but virtually only the best one per-system (this is more theoretical than practical) to avoid confusion and the user being loss in the choice.
+In some cases we might ship more then one Emulator if the feature set is vastly diffrent or the user demand is high.

 ## Systems